 1. Don’t upgrade your Org Edition unless you absolutely must – and you understand all the ramifications.

-I don’t like to use the word “nightmare” often, but for most organizations, that’s likely how they would describe it.
+I don’t like to use the word “nightmare” often, but for most organizations, that’s how they would describe it.
 Be very careful about upgrading.

 If that ever changes, I’ll update this first piece of advice, but for now, caveat emptor.